mhdimo/Arius80-HE/README.md

 ### License

-This project is licensed under the MIT License.
-See the [LGPL-2.1 license](LICENSE) file for details.
+This project is licensed under the LGPL-2.1 License.
+See the [LGPL-2.1 License](LICENSE) file for details.

 ### Contributors
 Thanks to Zilin (梁子琳) Liang for the logo graphics